smitpi/PSToolKit/README.md

 - [Remove-UserProfile](https://smitpi.github.io/PSToolKit/#Remove-UserProfile) -- Connects to a server and renames a user profile folder, and delete the key from Profilelist in the registry
 - [Restore-ElevatedShortcut](https://smitpi.github.io/PSToolKit/#Restore-ElevatedShortcut) -- Restore the RunAss shortcuts, from a zip file
 - [Search-Scripts](https://smitpi.github.io/PSToolKit/#Search-Scripts) -- Search for a string in a directory of ps1 scripts.
+- [Set-PSProjectFiles](https://smitpi.github.io/PSToolKit/#Set-PSProjectFiles) -- Creates and modify needed files for a PS project from existing module files.
 - [Set-PSToolKitSystemSettings](https://smitpi.github.io/PSToolKit/#Set-PSToolKitSystemSettings) -- Set multiple settings on desktop or server
 - [Set-SharedPSProfile](https://smitpi.github.io/PSToolKit/#Set-SharedPSProfile) -- Redirects PowerShell profile to network share.
 - [Set-StaticIP](https://smitpi.github.io/PSToolKit/#Set-StaticIP) -- Set static IP on device